lemadane/tech-assessment-fullstack-lemadane-main/README.md

  - Prisma ORM for database connection & management,
  - SQLite for the database (for demo)
  - Express.js middleware pattern
  - bcrypt for password hashing
+ - Access and refresh tokens are both working and expiring

 ### Dashboard
 - This is the main page after the user is authenticated.